medullan/navocat-collector/README.md

 The collector application requires jRuby 1.7+ and Java 1.6+.

 To store profile data, the collector uses MapDB, a pure-java embedded key-value store database.
-The jar files for MapDB are included in the meda gem, and are plaform independent.
+The jar files for MapDB are included in the collector gem, and are plaform independent.

 ## Basic Application Setup

-To create your own collector application, create a new git repo that will use the meda gem.
+To create your own collector application, create a new git repo that will use the collector gem.

 ### Gemfile